davefl67/ND_Jailing/README.md

+### PLEASE NOTE
+This is the OG jailing script created by @Andyyy7666 for the original version of @ND-Framework for FiveM.
+This will not work with the current version without some serious work.
+---
 # ND Jailing

 ND Jailing is a resource for FiveM servers that allows you to jail players for a specific amount of time with configurable options.